-I’m sure that this month you’re curious to know a little more about pre & probiotics, now that you know that they help to maintain your gut happy and healthy.
+I’m sure that this month you’re curious to know a little more about pre & probiotics, now that you know that they help to maintain your happy and healthy gut.

 Remember that probiotics are live bacteria that live in your intestinal system.
 Keeping your immune system balanced, working well and, therefore, your health in tip-top shape.
 Prebiotics support the growth of your natural bacteria, such as Bifidobacteria and Lactobacilli.
-As well as maintaining your natural gut flora balanced, with the ‘good and the bad’
+As well as maintaining your natural gut flora and balancing the ‘good and the bad’ bacteria.

 You may be wondering, “Is it necessary to have both?”
 “Isn’t having healthy probiotics enough?”

 Well the answer to your first question, is YES.
-It is important to have both, as they support each other.
+It is important to have both probiotics and probiotics, as they support each other.
 Even though they may have different functions in your gut, you need to have both in order to have overall good health.

 Prebiotics help to protect you from bacteria that can cause you harm, or fungal overgrowth – such as in Candida.
-This is because they support the growth of your natural bacteria.
+This is because they support the growth of your commensal gut bacteria.

-They are important in reducing inflammation that occurs Irritable Bowel Disease, Irritable Bowel Syndrome, Crohn’s Disease and Ulcerative Colitis; which affect your ability to absorb nutrients and digest food properly.
+They are important in reducing inflammation that occurs in Irritable Bowel Disease (Crohn’s and Ulcerative Colitis); which affects your ability to absorb nutrients and digest food properly.

 Probiotics help reduce inflammation within your body, that can cause you to develop other health issues.
-Problems such as eczema, food allergies and constipation.
+Problems such as eczema, food allergies, intolerances and constipation.